 This cake will keep well in an airtight container at room temperature.
 Alternatively, you can freeze any leftovers – though I’d be surprised if you had any!

-Soft and tender 6-inch Banana Cake with cream cheese frosting.
+Soft and tender 6-inch Banana Cake with a crunchy pecan crumb.

 - 25 grams plain flour or all purpose flour